eweinhaus/EnergyPlan/memory-bank/progress.md

 All original requirements from the MVP PRD have been successfully implemented, tested, validated, and deployed to production on Render.
 The application is now live and available for real user testing and validation.

 **Key Achievements**:
-- ✅ All 4 phases completed
+- ✅ All 4 phases completed + Cost Analysis Enhancement (Phase 1.1)
 - ✅ Enhanced user preferences implemented and deployed
+- ✅ **Recommendation Logic & Cost Analysis Enhancement**: Contract timing and fee integration
+- ✅ **Scenario-based Financial Analysis**: Three cost scenarios with concrete dollar amounts
 - ✅ Diversity constraints removed - pure preference-based recommendations
-- ✅ All success metrics achieved
+- ✅ All success metrics achieved including financial decision support goals
-- ✅ Integration and performance tests passed
+- ✅ Integration and performance tests passed including scenario calculations
-- ✅ Browser testing validated
+- ✅ Browser testing validated with enhanced UI components
-- ✅ Documentation complete
+- ✅ Documentation updated with new features
-- ✅ Deployment configuration ready
+- ✅ Deployment configuration ready with enhanced functionality
-- ✅ Production deployment successful
+- ✅ Production deployment successful with cost analysis features live
-- ✅ Monitoring tools implemented and active
+- ✅ Monitoring tools implemented and active with scenario analytics